 Mixed episodes are essentially a combination of manic and depressive episodes that become superimposed so that symptoms of both are present (at different times) during the same day.
 More specifically, the criteria are met both for a Manic Episode and for a Major Depressive Episode nearly every day during at least a 1-week period.

 Major Depression is a distinct and separate condition from Bipolar Disorder and the other mood disorders.
 By definition, people diagnosed with Major Depression show only a history of one or more major depressive episodes.
 People with Major Depression never have a history of manic or mixed episodes, and neither do they show signs of hypomania.
 People with Major Depression also have relatively severe mood symptoms.
 People who show signs of depressive mood on a regular basis but who do not meet the formal criteria for a depressive mood episode cannot be diagnosed with Major Depression.
 Such individuals will instead tend to have some other mood diagnosis, such as Dysthymic Disorder.
+Learn more about your depression with our comprehensive online depression quiz.

 In this article, we focus on the Unipolar forms of depression; namely Major Depressive Disorder, Dysthymic Disorder, and Depressive Disorder Not Otherwise Specified.
 The other mood disorders tend to be variations on the theme of bipolar disorder and are discussed in our Bipolar Disorders Topic Center.
 Throughout our discussion it is important to keep in mind that the term "depression" is not particularly specific.
 There are multiple kinds of depression; and the diagnosis of a particular disorder varies depending on the severity, duration, and persistence of symptoms.